Austria's new chancellor resigns; predecessor quits politics - KESQ

 Associated Press

 BERLIN (AP) — Austrian Chancellor Alexander Schallenberg has announced he is stepping down just two months after taking over from predecessor Sebastian Kurz.
 In a written statement Schallenberg, a former foreign minister, said he would leave as soon as the conservative Austrian People’s Party names a new leader.
-Kurz was party’s leader, but he announced earlier Thursday he was quitting politics.
-Schallenberg took office in October after Austrian prosecutors announced that Kurz was a target of an investigation into suspected bribery and breach of trust.
-The junior coalition partner in Kurz’s government demanded his replacement and he resigned.
-Austrian media report that Interior Minister Karl Nehammer could become the party’s new leader and succeed Schallenberg as chancellor.
+Kurz was the party’s leader, and some had speculated he might return as chancellor.
+But he announced Thursday morning that he was quitting politics entirely to spend more time with his family.
+Schallenberg took office after Austrian prosecutors announced that Kurz was a target of an investigation into suspected bribery and breach of trust.
+Austrian media report that Interior Minister Karl Nehammer could become the party’s new leader and Austria’s chancellor.